Using worm tubs, a time-tested way to condense spirit vapor during distillation, gives AnCnoc Highland Single Malt its distinctive flavor.

 Of course, there is much more to it than that, and that’s where the diversity lies.
 So many parts of the process are variables, from the ingredients that go into the mash or the number of times a spirit is distilled, to the types of casks used for aging and the environment of the warehouse.

 One aspect I haven’t really explored is the system for cooling the spirit vapor after distillation (boy, that sounds spooky, doesn’t it!).
-That’s where worm tubs come in, and where AnCnoc Highland Single Malt scotch makes its distinction from other scotch expressions.
+That’s where worm tubs come in, and where AnCnoc scotch whisky makes its distinction from other scotch expressions.

 [Side note: no worms were harmed in the writing of this post]